bump-sh/docs/src/_guides/bump-sh-tutorials/stainless-integration.md

 Note: the API key should be considered secret and will only be shown once, be sure to copy and store it to a safe location, such as a password manager.

-Now go to the GitHub repository where your OpenAPI spec is located, and add a GitHub secret named `STAINLESS_API_KEY`, with the API key as value.
+You can now navigate to the GitHub repository where your OpenAPI spec is located, and add a GitHub secret named `STAINLESS_API_KEY`, with the API key as value.

 ## 4. Connect Stainless with Bump.sh